Sri Lanka Tour: Resplendent Land

 Cancellations and Refunds

-Cancellations received in writing at least 90 days before departure will result in an administrative fee of $300.00.
-Cancellations received less than 90 days prior to departure will not receive a refund.
-If for any reason you are unable to complete the tour, we will not reimburse any fees.
-The purchase of travel insurance with both trip cancellation and emergency evacuation coverage is strongly recommended.
+Cancellations received in writing at least 120 days before departure will receive a refund less a $450.00 per person administrative fee.
+Cancellations received less than 120 days before the departure date will not receive a refund.
+If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
+Upon registering for the tour the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
+Insurance recommended by Far Horizons can be reviewed by clicking HERE.

 Travel in Sri Lanka